galarant/tyton/design_notes.markdown

 ## Tytons

-A Tyton represents the physical body of the User's character in the game world.
+A Tyton represents the User's desire to improve their life.
+The Tyton loves the User because the User loves herself.
+The Tyton will die if the User doesn't take action.
+They Tyton talks to the User and explains this.

 A User can have many Tytons, but the creation of a new Tyton implies restarting the game in a new slot.